Cops (TV program): 2014 Wendy's shooting incident

 On August 26, 2014, at roughly 9:20 p.m., a Cops crew was recording with the Omaha Police Department in Omaha, Nebraska, during their final week working with them since arriving in June.
 A police officer drove to a Wendy's restaurant during a robbery and called for backup.
 One of the other responding officers had a two-person Cops crew (a cameraman and audio technician Bryce Dion) present in his or her cruiser.
 The crew began recording the robbery inside Wendy's.

 Authorities later identified the robber as 32-year-old Cortez Washington, whom police shot several times during the shootout.
 A police officer fired through a window, hitting Dion (wearing a bullet-resistant vest) once under the arm.
-Medics transported both to the hospital, and both died, with Dion being pronounced dead shortly after arrival.
+Medics transported both to the University of Nebraska Medical Center, and both died, with Dion being pronounced dead shortly after arrival.

 The 38-year-old Dion had worked on Cops for seven years.
 Langley Productions stated that, in 25 years of video recording, this was the first incident in which a crew member was seriously injured or killed.
 A Cops crew working in Springfield, Missouri, also wrapped following the Omaha incident.
 In Dion's honor, the show aired an hour-long "best of" episode featuring his work on its September 20, 2014 episode.

 The robbery's events took only seconds to happen.
 Detective Darren Cunningham responded to the call while the Cops crew accompanied Officer Brooks Riley and Officer Jason Wilhelm.
 Cunningham and Riley entered the front door and unholstered their firearms, while Wilhelm went to the restaurant's back part to cover an emergency exit door that opens only from indoors.
 Cunningham and Riley approached Washington, who was at the restaurant's back part and did not see the officers arrive.
 For unknown reasons, Washington walked to the front counter, where the officers identified him and told him to lie on the floor—but Washington immediately pointed and fired a pistol while moving toward the officers, who returned fire.
 Cunningham retreated into the hallway toward the restroom and kept firing at Washington, who had then turned the corner and stood where the officers had initiated contact.
 Riley moved around a column and into the waiting aisle at the counter.
 As Washington passed the uniformed police officer, he aimed his weapon toward the officer and continued firing as he moved toward the front exit.
 Dion was caught in the ensuing crossfire as the officer returned fire at Washington, who stumbled into the parking lot and fell from his injuries before his arrest.